Blackburn Rovers crowd were 'awesome', says Gary Bowyer

 Caretaker manager Gary Bowyer described the Ewood Park crowd as "awesome" as Blackburn eased their relegation fears with a second home win in four days.

-Jordan Rhodes's first-half goal was enough to beat Huddersfield and kept Rovers two points above the drop zone.
+Jordan Rhodes's first-half goal was and kept Rovers two points above the drop zone.

 "The fans were tremendous and played their part.
 That's as loud as I've heard Ewood Park for a long time," Bowyer told BBC Radio Lancashire.